-- a) The peak force over the first 150mm of deformation does not exceed 75kN. - b) The peak force over the first 60kJ energy absorption does not exceed 150kN. - c) The average deceleration of the trolley does not exceed 40g. - d) The peak deceleration in the chest of the dummy does not exceed 60g for more than a cumulative 3ms, this being the resultant of data from three axes.
+- a) The peak force over the first 100mm of deformation does not exceed 75kN. - b) The peak permissible force increases linearly from 75kN at 100mm to 150kN at 150mm of deformation. - c) The peak force over the first 60kJ energy absorption does not exceed 150kN. - d) The average force over the first 150mm of deformation exceeds 18.75kN. - e) The average deceleration of the trolley does not exceed 40g. - f) The peak deceleration in the chest of the dummy does not exceed 60g for more than a cumulative 3ms, this being the resultant of data from three axes.